Microscopic Examination of SRF-quality Nb Films through Local Nonlinear Microwave Response: Discussion

-The assignment of qualitative surface defect properties of all seven Nb/Cu samples are summarized in Table \ref{tbl:SampleComparison}.
-The first column shows an estimate for the density of surface defects ($\rho^\textrm{defect}$) and the second column shows how deep an RF vortex semi-loop penetrates into a sample through a surface defect ($h_\textrm{penetration}^\textrm{defect}$).
+The assignment of qualitative surface defect properties of all seven Nb/Cu samples is summarized in Table \ref{tbl:SampleComparison}.
+The second column shows an estimate for the density of surface defects that nucleate RF vortex semi-loops ($\rho^\textrm{defect}$) and the third column shows how deep an RF vortex semi-loop penetrates into a sample through a surface defect ($h_\textrm{penetration}^\textrm{defect}$).
 RF vortex penetration through surface defects is one of the main enemies of SRF applications.
 To achieve good SRF performance, the surface defect density should be low and the defect should be shallow.
-From the point of view of these two properties, the HiPIMS 75 V bias Nb/Cu sample is the best sample among the five HiPIMS Nb/Cu samples that have non-zero voltage bias.
+From the perspective of these two properties, among the five HiPIMS Nb/Cu samples with non-zero voltage bias, the HiPIMS 75 V bias Nb/Cu sample is the most effective in reducing the nucleation of RF vortices associated with surface defects.

 In the numerical simulations of this work, surface defects that nucleate RF vortex semi-loops are modeled as grain boundaries.
-Since $P_{3f}$ is associated with the behavior of RF vortex semi-loops, it is likely that the ideas of $\rho^\textrm{defect}$ (how many RF vortex semi-loops nucleated by surface defects) and $h_\textrm{penetration}^\textrm{defect}$ (how deep RF vortex semi-loops travel) could apply to surface defects other than grain boundaries (dislocation tangles, for example).
+Since $P_{3f}$ is associated with the behavior of RF vortex semi-loops, it is likely that the ideas of $\rho^\textrm{defect}$ and $h_\textrm{penetration}^\textrm{defect}$ could apply to surface defects other than grain boundaries (dislocations, for example).

+For the DCMS sample, the actual $P_{3f}$ value of the sample response remains unknown due to interference with the background signal and the lack of relative phase information (see Fig. \ref{fig:50Vand100V} (d) and related discussion in Appendix \ref{sec:ExtraData}).
+Consequently, the TDGL simulation results cannot be directly applied to the experimental data of the DCMS sample.